What Is Maths Mastery? The 10 Key Principles Of Teaching For Mastery In Maths

 Finally, if you’re looking for a one sentence answer to achieving maths mastery through the mastery model of teaching, it’s quite simple: teach everything right the first time.

-Where teachers have to rush through to complete the curriculum, tricks or sometimes lies are often used to cover that content quickly (telling children in KS1 that you cannot take 8 away from 6, for example).
+Where teachers have to rush through to complete the curriculum, tricks or sometimes lies are often used to cover that content quickly, such as telling children in KS1 that you cannot take 8 away from 6, for example or steps are skipped such as rote learning times tables without exploring the relationships between tables.

 Mark argues that this creates two problems.